ngohungphuc/Research/Readme.md

 dataset containing classes corresponding to these two classes: face and no-face.
 We then train the model based on the training samples we have.
 This trained model is then used for inference.

+### Preprocessing data

+We deal with a lot of raw data in the real world.
+Machine learning algorithms expect data to be formatted in a certain way before they start the training process.
+In order to prepare the data for ingestion by machine learning algorithms, we have to preprocess it and convert it into the right format.

+There are 4 preprocessing technique:

+* Binarization
+* Mean removal
+* Scaling
+* Normalization

+#### Binarization

+This process is used when we want to convert our numerical values into boolean values